education

 -

 Masamitsu, T. (invited).
-Rupturing the binary: An introduction to queer Asian America.
-In V. Pang, Y. Pak, & C. Her (Eds.), Still here, still resisting, still Strong: Asian American education and community.
-Teachers College Press.
+Rupturing the binary: Contemporary queer Asian America.
+In V. Pang, Y. Pak, & C. Her (Eds.), Still here, still resisting, still strong: Asian American education and community.
+Bloomsbury Press.

 Masamitsu, T. (2025).
 Vocal music education in queer Asian America.
 In C. Cayari, J. Thompson, & R. Rajan (Eds.), If colors could be heard: Narratives about racial identity in music education (pp. 226–235).
 Intellect Books.